 - tacks, command hooks, or double-sided tape

-Tip: Before adding hot glue, lay the anise stars on the ribbon.
-This will enable perfect spacing when making this easy craft to add to your home during the holiday season.
+Cindy’s Tip: Before adding hot glue, lay the anise stars on the ribbon.
+This will enable you to achieve the perfect spacing when making this project to add to your home during the holidays.

 Attaching Garland

 To secure the garland, I opted for a Florentine corn-on-the-cob holder.
-We gently tapped it with a hammer, just enough to hold the star anise garland in place.
+We gently tapped it with a hammer, just enough to hold the garland in place.

 After securing the holder, I incorporated velvet ribbon to conceal the sticks to make it pretty.